quantify-os/quantify-scheduler/docs/user_guide.md

 A schematic overview of the experiments control flow.
 ```

-Let us consider the example of an experiment used to measure the coherence time $T_1$.
+Let us consider the example of an experiment used to measure the coherence time {math}`T_1`.
-In this experiment a $\pi$ pulse is used to excite the qubit, which is left to idle for a time $\tau$ before it is measured.
+In this experiment a {math}`\pi` pulse is used to excite the qubit, which is left to idle for a time {math}`\tau` before it is measured.
-This experiment is then repeated for different $\tau$ and averaged.
+This experiment is then repeated for different {math}`\tau` and averaged.

-In terms of settables and gettables to use with the {class}`~quantify_core.measurement.control.MeasurementControl`, the settable in this experiment is the delay time $\tau$, and the gettable is the execution of the schedule.
+In terms of settables and gettables to use with the {class}`~quantify_core.measurement.control.MeasurementControl`, the settable in this experiment is the delay time {math}`\tau`, and the gettable is the execution of the schedule.

 We represent the settable as a {class}`qcodes.instrument.parameter.ManualParameter`: